 - Lower CPU Usage- As fewer requests hit our server, this lowers the overall CPU usage of your account.

 - New Site Stats- You have good tools to evaluate human traffic coming to your site but no insight into search engine crawlers and threats.
 With Cloudflare, now you do.

 - Currently, requests must be directed to www.$domain instead of $domain (which means you may need to make some configuration changes).

-If you signed up for CloudFlare directly, you must change your name servers to use CloudFlare.
-Once your name servers are changed, any changes you make in cPanel will have to be made to the zone file containing CloudFlare.
-Advanced mode is only recommended for advanced users who cannot make the redirections that basic mode demands.
-If you attempt to add a domain via advanced mode, you will not be able to add the domain via basic mode until you remove it from the CloudFlare dashboard.
+If you signed up for Cloudflare directly, you must change your name servers to use Cloudflare.
+Once your name servers are changed, any changes you make in cPanel will have to be made to the zone file containing Cloudflare.
+Advanced mode is only recommended for advanced users who cannot make the redirections that the basic mode demands.
+If you attempt to add a domain via advanced mode, you will not be able to add the domain via basic mode until you remove it from the Cloudflare dashboard.

 - Click the My Sites tab from the side navigation bar to the left.

 - Look for the site you wish to set Cloudflare up for, then click Manage.

 - You will be able to see Cloudflare CDN with a green mark labeled Active.